 Because of its many uses, the common mullein was and still is widely recognized by different cultures.
 In ancient Rome, soldiers dipped it into tallow to make ceremonial torches.
 Some grew it as an ornamental plant.
-While others thought that it had power over witches and evil spirits, which is the reason why it was considered a magical plant back then.
-Probably, what made it more magical was the fact that it has long been used as a medicinal herb for thousands of years.
+While others thought that it had power over witches and evil spirits, which is the reason why it was considered a magical plant.
+What probably made it more magical is the fact that it has long been used as a medicinal herb for thousands of years.
 In fact, Dioscorides, a Greek physician first recommended it 2000 years ago as a treatment for pulmonary diseases.
-The belief that it was good for one’s respiratory health spread in different parts of Europe.
+The belief was that it was good for one’s respiratory health spread in different parts of Europe.
 For this reason, it was widely cultivated in some parts of the continent like Ireland, as a remedy for tuberculosis.

 Benefits of the Mullein Tea

-Many of the benefits of the mullein tea include were discussed in this article.
+There are many benefits of mullein tea so we’ve outlined a few here for you to check out when considering Mullein Tea.
 Aside from being a good herbal drink for respiratory health, below are the additional possible benefits of this healthy drink:

 Many herbalists have been using the leaves and fruits of the mullein herb to treat migraines.
 A study can help confirm its effectiveness since it suggests that extracts from the mullein herb can help relieve headaches.

-The common mullein is a source of saponins which lower cancer risk, inhibit the growth of tumor, and strengthen the immune system.
+The common mullein is a source of saponins that lower cancer risk, inhibit the growth of tumours, and strengthen the immune system.